samuel-bommer/Exercism_python_solutions_SB/README.md

 ## About Exercism

 [Exercism](https://exercism.org) is a free, open-source platform for learning programming languages through small, test-driven exercises with community mentoring.
 The Python track covers the language from core syntax up to more advanced concepts.
+Thanks to the communit for such an amazing free resource!